fabiograsso/WIC-Lab-Milan-202312/003-Microsoft-365.md

 and Single Sign-On to Microsoft Office 365.
 Your demo environment can now be used to demonstrate these capabilities to customers.

+## Keep your E5 sandbox active (optional)

+A Microsoft E5 sandbox is initially activated for 90 days.
+If Microsoft doesn't see activity in the sandbox, it will be deactivated after that time.
+To make sure that your sandbox is renewed, you must exercise the APIs to generate activity.

+### Enable scheduled import
+The easiest way to generate activity is to add the sandbox as an application in your Okta tenant, set up provisioning, and schedule an import every 2 days.
+Setting up provisioning is something you’ll be doing anyway as part of creating a demo environment so turning on the scheduled import is a small additional step.
+This configuration is covered in the demo integration guide for Microsoft Office 365.

+TODO